Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 This part of the investigation focuses on what actually happens when `Position Details and Compensation Policy For Emp.EXE` is executed in a controlled live environment.

 In the first write-up, I looked at how the file was delivered and what it looked like statically.
-From the information I gathered in my static analysis, I knew this was more than a simple phishing attempt, but I was surprised how sophisticated this malware turned out to be the more I pulled the thread.
+From the information I gathered in my static analysis, I knew this was more than a simple phishing attempt, but I was surprised by how sophisticated this malware turned out to be the more I pulled the thread.

 After running it in a lab, it turned out to be a very stealthy, complex structure.